NemesisWasAlienToo/pyconfix/README.md

 # pyconfix

-> A single‑file, curses‑powered, menuconfig‑style configuration editor for any project.
+> A single‑file, curses‑powered, highly customizable, menuconfig‑style configuration editor for any project.

 ---